What is Pathology?

 - Microbiology (including immunology)

-To become a pathologist, you must first become a physician by graduating from an accredited medical school*—such as Ross University School of Medicine (RUSM).
-The steps to a medical degree at RUSM, which is located on the Caribbean island of Barbados, are the same as at United States-based schools: two years of medical science classes and two years of hands-on clinical training.
-For RUSM students, the medical sciences curriculum is completed at the Barbados campus; the clinical training can be completed at affiliated teaching hospitals in the United States.
+To become a pathologist, you must first become a physician by graduating from an accredited medical school — such as Ross University School of Medicine (Ross Med).
+The steps to a medical degree at Ross Med, which is located on the Caribbean island of Barbados, are the same as at U.S.-based schools: two years of medical science classes and two years of hands-on clinical training.
+For Ross Med students, the medical sciences curriculum is completed at the Barbados campus; the clinical training can be completed at affiliated teaching hospitals in the United States.

-During clinical training, all RUSM students complete core rotations in internal medicine, surgery, pediatrics, family medicine, obstetrics/ gynecology, and psychiatry.
-It is up to each student, then, to select elective rotations to fulfill their clinical requirements.
+During clinical training, Ross Med students complete core rotations in internal medicine, surgery, pediatrics, family medicine, obstetrics/gynecology, and psychiatry.
+It is then up to each student to select elective rotations to fulfill their clinical requirements.
 Students can round out their education of remaining clinical requirements in any of 40 specialty elective areas (including pathology).

 During the fourth and final year of medical school, students prepare for the next step in their medical education: residency.
-At RUSM, the Office of Career Advisement (OCA) helps students determine which residency specialty—such as pathology—suits them best.
-The OCA then helps students negotiate the National Resident Matching Program® (NRMP®)—a placement system which medical students who want to obtain licensure in the United States use to “match” with a medical residency.
+At Ross Med, the Office of Career Advisement (OCA) helps students determine which residency specialty — such as pathology — suits them best.
+The OCA then helps students navigate the National Resident Matching Program® (NRMP®) — a placement system that medical students who want to obtain licensure in the United States use to “match” with a medical residency.
 Residencies are required to become a licensed physician, and they last from three to eight years.
 Individual anatomic or clinical pathology residencies are usually three years, while an extra year is added for a combined anatomic and clinical pathology residency.

-After the successful completion of pathology training, a doctor is eligible to become certified by The American Board of Pathology.
+After the successful completion of pathology training, a doctor is eligible to become certified by the American Board of Pathology.
 Many board-certified pathologists are members of the College of American Pathologists or the American Society for Clinical Pathology.
-Doctors who want to subspecialize in a specific area of pathology must take additional training.
+Doctors who want to subspecialize in a specific area of pathology must pursue additional training.

-Emma Henrie, MD, a 2017 RUSM graduate, is an Anatomic & Clinical Pathology PGY-4 at University of Texas Medical Branch.
+Emma Henrie, MD, a 2017 Ross Med graduate, is an assistant medical examiner at the Harris County Institute of Forensic Science in Texas.
 We asked Dr. Henrie to describe the role of a pathologist.

 Q: Why did you decide to go into your specialty?